Pangstar/Movie/README.md

 # Movie
 Project work from Android Nano Degree

-To make this work you will need to create an interface called Properties in /app/src/main/java/com/example/android/movies and copy in the below with a moviedb API key.
+To make this work you will need to add your api key to the NetworkUtils.class.
+Please update the String variable shown below.

----
-package com.example.android.movies;

-public interface Properties {

-    public static final String API_KEY = "123qwe123qwe1223qwe123qwe";
+public static final String API_KEY = "PLEASE ENTER YOUR OWN API KEY HERE";

-}
----